ooominds/R_Git_combo/docs/04_connect_Git.md

 rm -rf myrepo/
 ```

-**GitHub** In the browser, go to your repo's landing page on GitHub.
+- **GitHub**: In the browser, go to your repo's landing page on GitHub.
 Click on "Settings".

 Scroll down, click on "delete repository," and do as it asks.